AAntonSB/springboot-react-chatroom/README.md

  * Tomcat(embedded with Spring)
  * Maven

 Client Configuration:
 ========================
 The front end of the application has been developed using react js components.

-* The connect() function uses SockJS and stomp client to connect to the /ws endpoint that we configured in Spring Boot.
-* Upon successful connection, the client subscribes to /topic/public destination and tells the user’s name to the server by sending a    message to the /app/addUser destination.
-* The stompClient.subscribe() function takes a callback method which is called whenever a message arrives on the subscribed topic.
-* Rest of the code is used to display and format the messages on the screen.

 React Setup Prerequisites and Dependencies
 ==========================